5 Golf Bunker Drills that will Sharpen Your Bunker Play

-Once the ball has landed on the green it will react in a similar fashion to a putt, it is thus very important to ensure that the landing spot matches up with the required line and speed.
+Once the ball has landed on the green it will react in a similar fashion to a putt.
+It’s important to ensure that the landing spot matches up with the required line and speed.

 An effective way to practice hitting your landing spot is to put a towel down in the area where you want the ball to land, and to then hit bunker shots towards the landing spot/towel trying to hit it with every attempt.

 3. Up and Down Bunker Drill

 When practicing any area of the golf game, whether your swing, chipping, or putting, it is important to simulate “on course” conditions and situations to come prepared when it counts during competition.

-Hitting shot after shot out of the bunker without purpose can get boring very quickly.
+Hitting shot after shot out of the bunker without any real purpose can get boring very quickly.

 A fun way to avoid boredom and to get the most out of your practice session is to play ‘holes’ around the practice green.